filmstro/filmstro_ffmpeg/README.md

 Current State
 =============

 It works for us with mp4 files.
-However, there are many formats, and many create problems, mostly to do with the sequence of packets / frames in the stream.
+However, there are many formats that theoretically should work, but some create problems, probably to do with the sequence of packets / frames in the stream.
 To improve this any insights and findings are very welcome.

 The VideoWriter is leftover from a previous test and will be completely rewritten.